 This gene encodes the D1 subtype of the dopamine receptor.
 The D1 subtype is the most abundant dopamine receptor in the central nervous system.
 This G-protein coupled receptor stimulates adenylyl cyclase and activates cyclic AMP-dependent protein kinases.
 D1 receptors regulate neuronal growth and development, mediate some behavioral responses, and modulate dopamine receptor D2-mediated events.
 Alternate transcription initiation sites result in two transcript variants of this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DRD1 Gene

 DRD1 (Dopamine Receptor D1) is a Protein Coding gene.
 Diseases associated with DRD1 include cerebral meningioma and pathological gambling.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Amphetamine addiction.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled amine receptor activity.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot for DRD1 Gene